Introduction to The Science of Human Behaviour

 Personally, I love applying what I learnt during my PhD in the Social Sciences to my own daily (private) life.
 As my friends would confirm, I am definitely not a hypocrite – while doing research on others, I do turn myself into a lab rat on nearly a daily basis and ask myself the same questions I ask my human subjects.

 This curiosity is what actually lead me to study human behaviour – despite starting off in a totally different field: Astronomy.
 Since I was 5 years old, I wanted to discover the most fundamental laws of the universe.
 During my Masters in astronomy, however, I became disillusioned with the prevailing publish-or-perish system in science.
 So I decided to go meta and study that system (and the humans; the researchers) performing science in that system.
-From 2015 to 2021, I was working on my PhD in this field.
-To quote a friend, my topic was about the reasons why I did not pursue a PhD in Astrophysics.
+From 2015 to 2021, I was working on my PhD in this field; I studied the reflexivity of performance measures on human behaviour.
+Or in other words, to quote a friend, my topic was about the reasons why I did not pursue a PhD in Astrophysics.

 The switch from a natural science to social science was not easy, I have to admit.
 The schools of thought are often very different and it took me many fights and years of research to make peace with these different view points.